 Psychologists, physicians, and business experts agree: vacations are incredibly important.
 Vacations can help reduce stress, give you much-needed time to think about your business objectives, and even reduce the risk of coronary disease.

 A lot of organizations have.
-Unlimited PTO is also a highly effective recruiting tool, especially for millennials who often place a high value both on their time away from work, and on the autonomy to choose those moments.
+Unlimited paid time off (PTO) is also a highly effective recruiting tool, especially for millennials who often place a high value both on their time away from work, and on the autonomy to choose those moments.

-But what does 'unlimited' vacation time really mean?
-Could you take a 365 day holiday and still pick up your check every month?
+But what does "unlimited" vacation time really mean?
+Could you take a year-long holiday and still pick up your check every month?
 Do you need to show up at all?

 So what does work?

 I thought it might be useful to share what we do to beat the PTO conundrum here at Bonusly.